-Approximately 54.47% and 25.51% of the Mortgage Loans were originated in accordance with the BNC Underwriting Guidelines and the Option One Underwriting Guidelines, respectively.
+Approximately 63.21% and 20.79% of the Mortgage Loans were originated in accordance with the BNC Underwriting Guidelines and the Option One Underwriting Guidelines, respectively.
 The remainder of the Mortgage Loans were originated by other Originators in accordance with Underwriting Guidelines generally comparable to the General Underwriting Guidelines described below under "General Underwriting Guidelines."
 Such General Underwriting Guidelines differ among the Originators in various areas.
-The following is a general summary of the BNC Underwriting Guidelines and the Option One Underwriting Guidelines and the General Underwriting Guidelines believed by the Depositor to be generally applied, with some variation, by BNC, Option One or each other Originator, as applicable.
+The following is a general summary of the BNC Underwriting Guidelines and the Option One Underwriting Guidelines believed by the Depositor to be generally applied, with some variation, by BNC, Option One or each other Originator, as applicable.
 The following does not purport to be a complete description of the underwriting standards of any of the Originators.